-NYCT Transit/Bus statistics include operations of Manhattan and Bronx Surface Transit Operating Authority, an MTA New York City Transit subsidiary.
+1 NYCT Transit/Bus statistics include operations of Manhattan and Bronx Surface Transit Operating Authority, an MTA New York City Transit subsidiary.
 They do not include ridership of Access-A-Ride paratransit operation.

-MTA Metro-North statistics Include operations on the Harlem, Hudson, and New Haven lines in New York State and Connecticut and the New York State portions of the Port Jervis and Pascack Valley lines.
+2 MTA Metro-North statistics Include operations on the Harlem, Hudson, and New Haven lines in New York State and Connecticut and the New York State portions of the Port Jervis and Pascack Valley lines.

-MTA Network ridership totals exclude Bridges and Tunnels crossings.
+3 MTA Network ridership totals exclude Bridges and Tunnels crossings.
 MTA network ridership statistics include Access-A-Ride paratransit operations.
-Access-A-Ride provided 7,812,885 rides in 2021 and 7,117,061 rides in 2020.
-Average weekday paratransit ridership was 24,874 in 2021 and 22,646 in 2020.
+Access-A-Ride provided 9,153,604 rides in 2022 and 7,812,885 rides in 2021.
+Average weekday paratransit ridership was 28,614 in 2022 and 24,874 in 2021.

-Nondirectional route miles measure the distance from terminal to terminal.
+4 Nondirectional route miles measure the distance from terminal to terminal.
 Several rail or bus lines may share the same route.

-Does not include track in yards.
+5 Does not include track in yards.

-Total Employees includes the following: Headquarters - 1,791 Administration personnel and 1,106 Public Safety personnel; MTA Construction and Development - 82 Administration personnel and 103 Engineering/Capital personnel.
+6 Total Employees includes the following: Headquarters - 1,756 Administration personnel and 1,178 Public Safety personnel; MTA Construction and Development - 71 Administration personnel and 240 Engineering personnel.